How

 Core

 Salsa style is very linear.
-It uses sensual hip motions, dips and arm styling.
+It uses sensual hip motions, dips and

-L.A. style is very flashy incorporating many flips and dips.
-LA style dancing
+arm styling.
+L.A. style is very flashy incorporating many flips

-is a pleasure to watch and a pleasure to dance and is usually danced on 1.
-The
+to dance and is usually danced on 1.
+The Los Angeles style uses

-Los Angeles style uses the contemporary mambo basic as well but typically executes
+the contemporary mambo basic as well but typically executes this

-this step by breaking forward on count "1".
+step by breaking forward on count "1".

 Our